 That is, for Wittgenstein, logical atomism secured the possibility of their being propositions capable of representing reality, which could be made true or false by the latter.
-The opposite picture—that is, that propositions were not anchored to reality directly, but only to one another—was simply rejected as failing at objectivity and therefore at representationality.
+The opposite picture – that is, that propositions were not anchored to reality directly, but only to one another – was simply rejected as failing at objectivity and therefore at representationality.

 While the existence of simple elements that could guarantee names’ meaning, and ultimately the very possibility of sense, was clearly required by the semantics of the Tractatus, their nature was left in the dark.
 That spurred a heated discussion among interpreters concerning their identity.
-Some scholars defended the idea that they were sense data, or objects of direct experience (thus likening Wittgenstein’s and Russell’s forms of atomism), while others defended the view that they were ultimately physical entities—if not mid-size physical objects, at least the building-blocks of reality identified by physics.
-Other scholars still, opted for the idea that the notion of object in the Tractatus is actually formal and hence that it escaped any ontological determination.
+Some scholars defended the idea that they were sense data, or objects of direct experience (thus likening Wittgenstein’s and Russell’s forms of atomism), while others defended the view that they were ultimately physical entities – if not mid-size physical objects, at least the building blocks of reality identified by physics.
+Still other scholars opted for the idea that the notion of object in the Tractatus is actually formal and hence that it escaped any ontological determination.
 Reaching no consensus, the controversy was later abandoned.
-Thus, scholars at least implicitly agreed with David Pears’ injunction to follow the “golden rule to treat as peripheral the questions that [Wittgenstein] himself treats as peripheral”.
+Thus, scholars at least implicitly agreed with David Pears’ injunction to follow the ‘golden rule to treat as peripheral the questions that [Wittgenstein] himself treats as peripheral’.
 For all Wittgenstein cared about, in the Tractatus, was the overall function simple objects played with respect to the possibility of meaning, not the ontological issue of determining their identity.

 In the Philosophical Investigations Wittgenstein revisits the issue.
 This time, however, he is critical of atomism and of the key thought behind it in the Tractatus.
 In fact, he thinks that his early atomism was the outcome of a fatal mistake concerning the meaning of names.
 Namely, the identification of a name’s meaning with its bearer (T3.203), such that if the bearer did not exist, then the name would lack a meaning (and in fact would no longer be a symbol in the language but merely a sign).

-Wittgenstein’s critique starts at Philosophical Investigations §38 and occupies about 40 passages.
+Wittgenstein’s critique starts at Philosophical Investigations §38 and occupies about forty passages.
 He starts by actually criticizing Russell's idea that, logically speaking, the only real proper name is 'this'.
-Wittgenstein asks why we are tempted to think that only 'this' could be a genuine proper name, when in fact "we call very different things 'names'; the word 'name' is used to characterize many different kinds of use of a word, related to one another in many different ways;—but the kind of use that 'this' has is not among them" (PI §38).
+Wittgenstein asks why we are tempted to think that only 'this' could be a genuine proper name, when in fact ‘we call very different things “names”; the word “name” is used to characterize many different kinds of use of a word, related to one another in many different ways; – but the kind of use that “this” has is not among them’ (PI §38).

-Wittgenstein then continues by analyzing the differences between 'this' and a name.
+Wittgenstein then continues by analysing the differences between 'this' and a name.
 They both occupy the same position in a sentence.
-However, only names are defined by means of the demonstrative expression "That is N", or "That is called 'N'".
-Still, we do not give definitions such as "That is called 'this'", or "This is called 'this'".
+However, only names are defined by means of the demonstrative expression ‘That is N’ or ‘That is called ”N”’.
+Still, we do not give definitions such as ‘That is called “this”’ or ‘This is called “this”’.